Knowledge Mobilization and Interdisciplinarity: A rant

 Walk the walk

 Do not get me wrong, I am a true believer of interdisciplinarity and the idea of Knowledge Mobilization, I just do not think many academic institutions are really serious about it.
 These terms, along with others such as “collaborative” and “public” are often used to reward mono-disciplinary academics.
 Scholars that have gained momentum within a system that favours them and now pay lip service to the concept by writing these new buzzwords in grant applications.
 This is academic double-dipping.
 It is the product of a system that asks people to do things differently while keeping the same assessment template.
 The real chances of truly interdisciplinary scholars to compete in these conditions are non-existent.
 I am of course not suggesting that the entire system should change because it works perfectly for many academics as it is.
-But unless we find an alternative system that privileges interdisciplinarity (as a process) over citations (as a product) we will only not achieve interdisciplinarity, we will deter every emerging interdisciplinary scholar from pursuing this path by forcing them to adopt traditional practices in search for academic recognition.
+But unless we find an alternative system that privileges interdisciplinarity (as a process) over citations (as a product) we will not only never achieve interdisciplinarity, we will deter every emerging interdisciplinary scholar from pursuing this path by forcing them to adopt traditional practices in search for academic recognition.
 I do not know how this alternative system would look like.
 But I know how it would not… and it is not what we have right now.
 At the end, the point of this rant is quite simple really: If we are to talk the talk… we also have to walk the walk.

 The point of my rant is quite simple really: If we want to talk the talk… we also have to walk the walk.